PATENT MONETIZATION: NY LAW FIRM LICENSES ELECTRONICS OEM PATENTS TO TELECOM NETWORK PROVIDERS

 Generate initial funding for engaging larger technical and legal teams.

-Prove to litigation financiers the RoI roadmap for a larger enforcement campaign.
+Prove to litigation financiers the ROI roadmap for a larger enforcement campaign.

 Vet the patent assets for invalidity issues and technical gaps

-In the second phase, Copperpod expanded the infringement theory and identified how telecommunication networks infringed on one of the patents.
+Copperpod expanded the infringement theory and identified how telecommunication networks infringed on one of the patents.
 The first thing our experts found that there are at least 7 possible use cases for the infringement including virtual gateways with protocol conversion to the latest IoT devices.
 Three of these use cases related to telecom standards widely adopted in US.
 After a deep literature study of the ITU-T and 3GPP standards, our experts found the particular versions and portions of the standards used by telecom companies that mapped onto at least one of the claims and Copperpod shortlisted 16 companies that used infringing gateways for converting message protocols using a communication server.

 Of the 16 companies, the client then further shortlisted 8 telecom providers and filed district court cases in Texas, California and New York using Copperpod’s analysis for fulfilling Rule 11 requirements.

 Copperpod remained the client’s and the outside counsel’s go-to team for technical answers throughout the campaign – which has since resulted in favorable multi-million dollar out-of-court settlements with all defendants.